jmoussa/macd-stock-analyzer/README.md

 ![Terminal Screenshot](./screenshots/screenshot.jpg?raw=true)

 Here is an example of what a chart and csv might look like (found in the `files/` folder after output).
-It should be noted that these are both for KO (Coca Cola), and are denoted that ticker in their filename for easy identification.
+It should be noted that these are both for KO (Coca Cola), and that ticker is used as their filename for easy identification.
 ![Plot Screenshot](./screenshots/example_plot.jpg?raw=true)
 ![CSV Screenshot](./screenshots/example_csv.jpg?raw=true)